apollographql/apollo-client/docs/source/advanced/caching.md

 ### Bypassing the cache

 Sometimes it makes sense to not use the cache for a specific operation.
-This can be done using either the `network-only` or `no-cache` fetchPolicy.
-The key difference between these two policies is that `network-only` still saves the response to the cache for later use, bypassing the reading and forcing a network request.
-The `no-cache` policy does not read, nor does it write to the cache with the response.
-This may be useful for sensitive data like passwords that you don't want to keep in the cache.
+This can be done using the `no-cache` `fetchPolicy`.
+The `no-cache` policy does not write to the cache with the response.
+This may be useful for sensitive data like passwords that you don’t want to keep in the cache.

 ### Updating after a mutation